Round 1 Live-Action Movies/TV Shows:

 4. We will never be able to take the DC Live-Action Movie characters seriously:

-Let me ask you guys a question…… In a world where EVERYTHING is dark……. what is dark?
+In a world where EVERYTHING is dark……. what is dark?
 In a world where EVERYTHING is violent, sad, brutal and gritty……… what does it really mean?
-The answer is nothing.
+The answer is…. nothing.

 5. It’s the heroes who make Marvel, not the villains:

 When someone says Marvel, whom do you think of?
 Iron Man, Thor, Silver Surfer, Captain Marvel, the Hulk, Captain America, Wolverine, Professor X, Cyclops, Nicky Fury…the list goes on and on.
 When someone says DC, whom do you think of?
-The Joker, Bane, Lex Luthor, General Zod, V, there’s even an Anti-Justice League.
+The Joker, Bane, Lex Luthor, General Zod, and Penguin.
 These are all great characters, I do not doubt that, but the Marvel list is of superheroes, earth’s saviours.
 DC’s list is a group of rather exceptional but incredibly evil characters.

 Round 2 Animated Movies/TV Shows: